 Many uncertainties exist in quantifying risks, particularly for threats such as terrorism where data are scarce or non-existent and where the threat is highly transient.
-Some sophisticated statistical approaches exist for terrorist threat prediction7, however, even though these models rely on expert judgments from security and other experts, the inherent uncertainties can still be great.
-Hence, since the present paper will rely on judgement and scenario analysis to quantify key risk parameters, the outcomes will be subject to a sensitivity analysis to assess if cost-benefit conclusions are influenced by the acknowledged uncertainty in risk reduction and other parameter estimates.
+Some sophisticated statistical approaches exist for terrorist threat prediction (Paté-Cornell and Guikema 2002; Plum et al 2004; John and Rosoff 2007), however, even though these models rely on expert judgments from security and other experts, the inherent uncertainties can still be great.
+Hence, since the present paper will rely on judgment and scenario analysis to quantify key risk parameters, the outcomes will be subject to a sensitivity analysis to assess if costbenefit conclusions are influenced by the acknowledged uncertainty in risk reduction and other parameter estimates.